Gillingham 2-2 AFC Wimbledon

 Second Half ends, Gillingham 2, AFC Wimbledon 2.

-Nadjim Abdou (AFC Wimbledon) wins a free kick in the attacking half.
+Paul Robinson (AFC Wimbledon) wins a free kick in the defensive half.

 Substitution

 Attempt missed.
-Tom Eaves (Gillingham) header from the centre of the box is close, but misses to the right.

-Attempt saved.
-Harry Forrester (AFC Wimbledon) right footed shot from outside the box is saved in the bottom left corner.

-Attempt missed.
-Cody McDonald (AFC Wimbledon) header from the centre of the box is close, but misses to the right.
+Tyrone Barnett (AFC Wimbledon) left footed shot from the left side of the box is close, but misses to the left.

-Attempt missed.
-Gabriel Zakuani (Gillingham) header from the centre of the box misses to the right.

 Substitution